-Left hemisphere brain damage can lead to difficulties with language and reasoning skills, among other secondary effects.
-Understanding the potential effects of left hemisphere brain damage can help you quickly identify complications and seek early management interventions for them.
+Left side brain damage can lead to difficulties with language and reasoning skills, among other secondary effects.
+Understanding the potential effects of left hemisphere brain damage can help you quickly identify complications and seek early management interventions to maximize your outcome.

-To help you understand what to expect following a traumatic brain injury to the left hemisphere, this article will discuss:
+To help you understand what to expect following injury to the left side of the brain, this article will discuss:

-For most individuals, the right side of the brain is responsible for non-verbal, intuitive, and creative actions such as musical and artistic abilities.
-On the other hand, the left hemisphere is primarily in charge of regulating verbal, analytical, and logical functions.
+In addition to movement control, the right side of the brain is largely responsible for non-verbal, intuitive, and creative actions such as musical and artistic abilities.
+On the other hand, the left side of the brain is primarily in charge of regulating verbal, analytical, and logical functions.

 - Logic and reasoning

 - Language comprehension and speech

 - Sequential thinking

 The left side of the brain is considered the “language hub” of the brain.
 It is where the bulk of your language abilities lie, particularly your ability to produce and understand language.
 Consequently, damage to the left hemisphere can result in a variety of speech- and language-related deficits.

 Now that you’re familiar with what functions are regulated by the left side of the brain, let’s discuss the potential effects of left side brain damage.
 Keep in mind that everyone’s brain is uniquely wired and the different areas of function will vary slightly from person to person.

 Damage to the left side of the brain can occur due to many different neurological injuries or disorders, including TBI and left hemisphere stroke.
 Depending on the location of the injury, left side brain damage can cause a variety of secondary effects that impact your movement, communication, and cognitive skills.